neuroidss/Singularity-Agent-Factory/README.md

     npm install
     ```
 2.  **Configure Models:**
+    -   **For Google AI Models:** You can provide your API key in two ways.
+The in-app configuration takes precedence over the environment variable.
+        -   *Method 1 (Environment Variable):* You can set a `GEMINI_API_KEY` environment variable.
+The application will use this key if no key is entered in the UI.
+This method requires a development server (like Vite) that exposes environment variables to the browser.
-    -   **For API-based Models (Google, OpenAI, Ollama):** Select a model from the dropdown.
+        -   *Method 2 (In-App UI):* Select a Gemini model from the dropdown.
 The "API Configuration" section will appear.
+Enter your API Key there.
+This is the most direct method and stores the key in your browser's local storage.
+    -   **For other API-based Models (OpenAI, Ollama):** Select a model from the dropdown.
+The "API Configuration" section will appear.
 Enter your API Key and/or endpoint URL there.
-Keys are stored in your browser's local storage.
     -   **For Hugging Face (In-Browser) Models:** Select a model from the "HuggingFace" group.
 The "Hugging Face Configuration" panel will appear, allowing you to choose an execution device (WebGPU or WASM).
 The first time you run a request, the model (several hundred MB) will be downloaded and cached by your browser.

 3.  **Run the development server:**